jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Battle Focus**
 - **Exarch Guidance:** While this unit contains an Exarch, its Nerve characteristic is improved by 1.
 - **Deep Strike**
-- **Warp Jump Generator:** This unit can perform the following action during the Charge phase: "**Short-range Jump: \[Exhaust]** Nominate a direction, then roll a 2D6 and a 4D6.
+- **Warp Jump Generator:** This unit can perform the following action during the Charge phase if it is not in Engagement Range of enemy units: "**Short-range Jump: \[Exhaust]** Nominate a direction, then roll a 2D6 and a 4D6.
 Pick a value between the lower roll and the higher roll and move every model in the unit that many inches in the nominated direction, as if they could FLY.
 Any model that cannot be placed because of terrain, other units or battlefield edge is destroyed and immediately removed."
 - **Flickerjump:** When this unit is targeted by a ranged weapon, you can declare that they will make a flickerjump - all hit rolls of ranged attacks that target this unit until the end of the phase suffer an Impairment.
 - **Warp Passage:** Whenever this unit makes use of one of the following abilities: Deep Strike, Warp Jump Generator, Flickerjump - roll a 2D6.
 On a 3 or less, one model is claimed by the Warp - destroy it and immediately remove it.

 #### > OPTIONS:
 - The Warp Spider Exarch can be equipped with one of the following: